ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 ## Installation

-This feature is available in all {@link getting-started/legacy-getting-started/predefined-builds ready-to-use editor builds}.
+This feature is enabled by default.
 If your integrations uses a custom editor build, check out the {@link features/images-installation image feature installation guide} to learn how to enable this feature.

 ## Common API